Maghnie/docs/developers/mqtt-api/specification.md

 ### Authentication

-The MQTT brokers only accepts connections from _authenticated_ clients.
+The MQTT brokers only accept connections from _authenticated_ clients.

 After having established a TLS connection, the MQTT client has to present login credentials \(`username` and `password`\) to the MQTT broker.
 Client credentials can be obtained with limited and unlimited validity.